 In addition to pregnancy pillows, a wide variety of bedding can create a more comfortable sleeping environment for women.
 In some cases, a change in bedding can make a huge difference.

-2. Use a sleep bra
+2. Consider wearing a sleep bra

 Your breasts will become larger during pregnancy due to your increased hormone levels.
 In addition, your body will start to produce breastmilk for your baby.

-3. Create a sleep-friendly environment
+3. Create a sleep-friendly environment during pregnancy

 Insomnia might be another symptom of pregnancy hormones and the changes your body will experience.
 To combat insomnia, you can try creating a more sleep-inducing environment that will make you sleepier when it’s time to go to bed.